shamazmazum/cl-forward-diff/README.md

 Reader macro `#D` is added to the readtable.
 It allows you to create dual number literals like this `#D(3.0 1.0)` which is a shortcut for `(make-dual 3.0 1.0)`.

-On SBCL IR1 transformations are added to some of math functions (e.g. trigonometric functions) which produce the code that uses `sinf`, `cosf` etc. instead of double float versions `sin`, `cos` etc. See [sbcl-single-float-tran](https://github.com/shamazmazum/sbcl-single-float-tran) for more information.
+On SBCL, when feature `:single-float-tran` is present IR1 transformations are added to some of math functions (e.g. trigonometric functions) which produce the code that uses `sinf`, `cosf` etc. instead of double float versions `sin`, `cos` etc. See [sbcl-single-float-tran](https://github.com/shamazmazum/sbcl-single-float-tran) for more information.